A Counselor’s Guide to Relationship Success

 3.)
 “Tom, I’d like to know how you feel about the fact that I’m now nervous and worried.”

 Once Tom realizes his actions are creating concern, he can weigh them.
-Does his shaving a few hundred dollars off their tax debt worth the emotional pain these actions cause his wife?
+Is Tom’s shaving a few hundred dollars off their tax debt worth the emotional pain these actions are causing his wife?

 Tom lets Sally know that it wasn’t his intention to make her nervous, and because he cares about her, he is willing to correct the income line on their tax return.

-Conveying I Statements may initially seem clinical and clunky, but, with practice, this communication habit can yield the positive result of a well-rehearsed play.
-Noticing our feelings also allows us to assess them for appropriateness (“am I over-reacting?”).
-Once vetted, sharing our feelings from an observational stance clears the communication of any accusation.
-Finally, inviting our teammate to comment on our feelings conveys the message that their thoughts matter to us, as well.
+Conveying I Statements may initially seem clinical and clunky.
+However, with practice, it’s a great way to yield positive results.
+Noticing our perspectives also helps us assess whether emotions appropriate (am I over-reacting?).
+Sharing our feelings from an observational stance rids the communication of accusation.
+Inviting our partners to comment on our feelings conveys that their thoughts matter to us, as well.